esa-esdl/esdl-core/doc/cube_explanation.rst

 EO streams and to explore them simultaneously.
 Hence, the idea is to concatenate data streams such that we obtain a 4-dimensional data cube of the form x(u,v,t,k) where k ∈ {1, …, N} denotes the index of the data stream.
-The focus of this project is therefore on learning how to efficiently and reliably create, curate, and explore a 4-dimensional Earth system cube.
+The focus of this project is therefore on learning how to efficiently and reliably create, curate, and explore a 4-dimensional Earth System Data Cube (ESDC).

 If feasible, the included data-sets contain uncertainty information.
-Limitations associated with the transformation from source format into the Data Cube format are explained in the `description of the data sets <annex.html#Annexes>`__.
+Limitations associated with the transformation from source format into the ESDC format are explained in the `description of the data sets <annex.html#Annexes>`__.

-The Data Cube does not exhibit spatial or temporal gaps, since gaps in the source data are filled during ingestion into the Data Cube.
+The ESDC does not exhibit spatial or temporal gaps, since gaps in the source data are filled during ingestion into the ESDC.
 While all observational values are conserved, gaps are filled with synthetic data, i.e. with data that is created by an adequate gap-filling algorithm.
 Proper data flags ensure an unambiguous distinction between observational and synthetic data values.

-Data Cube Macro Structure
+ESDC Macro Structure
 =========================

 The data is organised in the described 4-dimensional form x(u,v,t,k), but additionally each data stream k is assigned to one